 Illiquid investments are any investment that a fund reasonably expects cannot be sold or disposed of in current market conditions in seven calendar days or less without the sale or disposition significantly changing the market value of the investment.

-How the Funds use them: Each Fund may invest up to 15% of its net assets in illiquid investments.
+How the Fund uses them: The Fund may invest up to 15% of its net assets in illiquid investments.